Karan-maroti-kundale/Misinformation-Detection/README.md

-# 🛡️ AI-Powered Misinformation Detection & Literacy Assistant
+# 🛡️ AI-Powered Misinformation Detection

 An advanced, multilingual AI system designed to **detect and explain misinformation** across **text, images, and videos** — with an **India-first** approach to empower newsrooms, fact-checkers, educators, banks, and public agencies.